Inamarie84/semester-project-2/README.md

 This project is an **auction website** where users can create listings, bid on items, and manage their profiles.
 It is built as part of **Semester Project 2** at Noroff, focusing on front-end development while interacting with a provided API.

-Non-registered users can search listings, while registered users can create auctions, place bids, and track their credits.
+Non-registered users can search listings, while registered users can create listings, place bids, and track their credits.
 New users receive **1000 credits** upon registration.

 ---

 ## Features

 ✔ **User Authentication** – Register, login, and logout securely.
-✔ **Profile Management** – Update avatars and view total credits.
+✔ **Profile Management** – Update avatars, bio and view total credits.
 ✔ **Create Listings** – Users can list items for auction with images, descriptions, and deadlines.
 ✔ **Place Bids** – Users can bid on active listings using their credits.
 ✔ **View Bids on Listings** – Each listing displays all bids placed.